Armemius/Agromant/README.md

 # Agromant

-Recently I was trying to get a better paying job, but I got quite a small amount of public projects to show, cause they're all commercial or under NDA :3
+Recently I was trying to get a better paid job, but I got quite a small amount of public projects to show, cause they're all commercial or under NDA :3

 So I decided to create a public project, also commercial lol, which would be